Bulk copying SQL Server data from Linux and UNIX

 enter the field terminator [none]:

 At the end of the interactive session, bcp prompts you to save this information in a text-based format file for future use.
-If you do this, reentering previous format responses interactively is not necessary.
-For more information about format files, see later in this article.
+If you do this, re-entering previous format responses interactively is not necessary.
+For more information about format files, refer to bcp format files.

 In noninteractive mode, you are not prompted for format information.
 To run bcp in noninteractive mode, you include one of the following arguments, which specify in advance how data should be formatted: